-After beginning in the lab business I moved to commercial photography with my first studio, Gary Culley Studios.
-After working primarily in advertising photography, I joined forces with a pre-press house to introduce my clients to digital photography with the Leaf DCB tethered to a Mac.
-One of the earliest digital cameras for commercial photography.
+After beginning in the photo-lab business I moved to commercial photography with my first studio, Gary Culley Studios.
+After working primarily in advertising photography, I joined forces with a pre-press house to introduce my clients to digital photography with the Leaf DCB tethered to a Mac, one of the earliest digital cameras for commercial photography.
 Becoming a problem solver was my work for clients with products to sell, primarily in catalogs.
 Creating solutions to capture and reproduce products in their best light.
 Early digital was one specialty of the studio.
-Film still dominated in formats from 4×5 to 120 to 35mm.
+Film still dominated in the early days of digital.
+My days were filled with formats from 4×5 to 120 to 35mm.
 Digital would be used to capture the inner page photos with film being used for covers and any people shots.

 Guild, Next Level & More